Pupil Premium and Recovery Premium

 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, and those who have been eliglible for FSM over the past six years (known as 'Ever 6 FSM') is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

-Schools are free to spend the Pupil Premium as they see fit.
-However they will be held accountable for how they have used the additional funding to support pupils from low-income families.
+Schools are free to spend the Pupil Premium as they see fit; using pupil premium funding to improve teaching quality is the most effective way to improve outcomes for disadvantaged pupils and, by doing so, schools will inevitably benefit non-eligible pupils as well.
+However, they will be held accountable for how they have used the additional funding to support pupils from low-income families.
 New measures are included in the performance tables that will capture the achievement of those deprived pupils covered by the Pupil Premium.

 The Pupil Premium is allocated to children from low-income families who are currently known to be eligible for FSM in both mainstream and non-mainstream settings and children who have been looked after continuously for more than six months.

-The level of the premium in 2021-22 is £1345 per pupil for pupils eligible for free school meals (FSM) and £2300 for each looked-after pupil (who have been looked after for 1 day or more, was adopted from care on or after 30th December 2005 or left care under a special guardianship/residence order).
-Service children will receive funding of £310 per pupil.
+The level of Pupil Premium in 2023-2024 is £1455 per pupil for pupils eligible for free school meals (FSM) and £2530 for each looked-after pupil (who have been looked after for 1 day or more, was adopted from care on or after 30th December 2005 or left care under a special guardianship/residence order).
+Service children will receive funding of £335 per pupil.